Kira Lynn Harris: Prizes and awards

 In 1998 Harris won the Lorser Feitelson Emerging Artist award.
 In 2003 she won the Harvestworks artist-in-residence video production grant.

 Personal life

-Harris now resides in New York City, New York and teaches art to both high schoolers and college students.
-She has been an assistant professor in the Department of Art and Music at John Jay College, as well as a part of the Art Faculty at Nightingale-Bamford School.
+Harris lived in New York City, New York and taught art to both high schoolers and college students.
+She was an assistant professor in the Department of Art and Music at John Jay College, as well as a part of the Art Faculty at Nightingale-Bamford School.
+She died in 2024 in New York City at the age of 61 years old.